Here's how to increase your chances of motherhood after age 35

 - Intracytoplasmic sperm injection (ICSI): During ICSI, one sperm is injected into one egg to increase the chances of fertilization.
 This procedure is often combined with IVF.

-Jennifer Gell, M.D., is an obstetrician/gynecologist and reproductive endocrinologist at Geisinger-East Mountain Specialty Clinic, Wilkes-Barre.
-To schedule an appointment with Dr. Gell, please call 570-808-7916.
+Jennifer Gell, M.D., is an OBGYN and reproductive endocrinologist at Geisinger-East Mountain Specialty Clinic, Wilkes-Barre.
+To schedule an appointment with Dr. Gell, please visit Geisinger.org or call 570-808-7916.